jonasjacek/robots.txt/README.md

 If you use the minified version, do not forget to rename it to `robots.txt` to be affective.

+### .htaccess files

+Work in progress...

 ***

+## Warranty and Liability
+Compared to the vastness of the topic of blocking bots, LICIT-ROBOTS is a very small, private project!
+The author makes absolutely no claims and representations to warranties regarding the accuracy or completeness of the information provided.
+However, you can use the files in this repository AT YOUR OWN RISK.

+The descision which bot is wanted/unwanted is done by the author, who is very conservative and opinionated when it comes to blocking bots.
+However, the author's decisions should be sufficient for many.
+Adjust all files to your needs.

 ## License